protolambda/go-kzg/README.md

 ```

 Note: about 1/3 of the computation time is CGO call overhead to the native Herumi BLS code.
-When moving the Kate code into the native library, or reducing the overhead otherwise, the performance can improve significantly.
+When moving the KZG code into the native library, or reducing the overhead otherwise, the performance can improve significantly.

 #### FFT with G1 points